Waltham Cross railway station: British Railways (1948-1994)

 As late as the early 1960s the goods yards located north of the station were busy in traffic but these were closed in the 1960s in preparation of the electrification of the Lea Valley line.

 The mechanical signal box was closed on 13 January 1969 with its duties being taken over by a panel at Brimsdown.

 The lines through Waltham Cross were electrified on 5 May 1969.

 The Privatisation area (1994-current)

 In 2011, a major redevelopment was carried out at the station in preparation for the London 2012 Olympics.

 From 2 January 2013, Oyster cards are accepted at the station.
-The station is in Travelcard zone 7.
+The station is in London fare zone 7.